yanpaulo/Treenamer/README.md

 - string: string to be replaced
 - replacement: replacement for the string
 - -c (optional): also finds and replaces file contents

+# Example
+    trename "C:\Projects\MyProjectName" "MyProjectName" "SuperProject" -c Note that "C:\Projects\MyProjectName" will also be renamed to "C:\Projects\SuperProject" currently there's no way to turn off this behavior.